See My Savings Estimate

 Why Solar in Bakersfield — Kern County

 💰 What does solar actually cost in Bakersfield?
-A typical Bakersfield system — solar panels plus two Powerwalls — runs approximately $60,000 gross.
-With a Prepaid Lease, a third party claims the federal tax credit and passes a 30% discount directly to you at signing, bringing net cost to approximately $42,000.
+A typical Bakersfield system — solar panels plus two Powerwalls — runs approximately $45,000–$60,000 gross depending on roof size, system design, and equipment.
+With a Prepaid Lease, a third party claims the federal tax credit and passes a 30% discount directly to you at signing, bringing net cost to approximately $31,500–$42,000.
 Finance the remainder through Credit Human or Wheelhouse Credit Union.
 No tax liability required.
-Payback typically 7–8 years — then free power for 17+ more years.
+Most Bakersfield homeowners save $150–$280/month from day one — then own the system outright after year 5.
+Run your numbers →

 ☀️